stem-discord/public/Server TOS.md

 + Staff members reserve the right to mute/kick/ban members at their discretion.
 ---

-last edit date: 27th of January, 2021
+Last edit date: 27th of January, 2021